roller1187/kafka-producer/README.md

 ---

-## Instructions for deploying on OpenShift
+## Instructions for deploying on OpenShift:
   1. Login to OpenShift:
 ```sh
 oc login <openshift_cluster>